mne-tools/mne-hcp/doc/index.rst

 NNE-HCP ships convenience functions that help set up directory and file layouts expected by MNE-Python.

-`hcp.workflows.anatomy.make_mne_anatomy` will produce an MNE and Freesurfer compatible directory layout and will create the following outputs by default, mostly using sympbolic links:
+:func:`hcp.make_mne_anatomy` will produce an MNE and Freesurfer compatible directory layout and will create the following outputs by default, mostly using sympbolic links:

 .. code-block:: bash
     $anatomy_path/$subject/bem/inner_skull.surf